The Thomas Pages homepage

 King David

-It has been said that God denied David the honour of building His temple because of the blood which David had shed as a man of war.
+been mistakenly said that God denied David the honour of building His temple because of the blood which David had shed as a man of war.
 The idea being that spirituality and pacifism go together.
 This is not true.
-The nature of this city expressed in its name, in which God's name would be represented in His Temple was the real issue.
+The nature of this city, expressed in its name, in which God's name would be represented in His Temple was the real issue.

 יְרוּשָׁלַיִם